 The officers forced the Joker into the back of a cruiser as Taylor let out a blood-curdling scream, reaching him just in time to almost get her fingers caught in the door as the officer shut it.
 She clawed in vain at the windows, screaming, as the Joker laughed, smiling even as his side ached for him to stop and blood gushed freely from his wound.

-Someone reached for Taylor, prying her away from the window, but she fought hard, kicking her legs, crying for him, for the Joker, to save her, to rescue her.
+Someone reached for Taylor, prying her away from the window, but she fought hard, kicking her legs, crying for him, for Mr. J, to save her, to rescue her.

 And all the while he laughed, cackling breathlessly as he watched her being dragged away in a screaming fit of panic.

-Her screamed echoed in his mind for days after.
+Her screams echoed in his mind for days after.

 And soon, when he got out of this dump, he would rebuild the city he had so beautifully destroyed.
 Gotham would be revived in the likes of which it had never seen, and everything would run just.
 Like.
 Clockwork.